jltsiren/pggname/README.md

 This is a prototype for generating stable names for pangenome graphs.
 The names are based on hashing a canonical GFA representation of the graph.

+See [refget](https://ga4gh.github.io/refget/) for a similar naming scheme for sequences.

 ## Implemented versions

 * Graphs in GBZ and GFA formats.